 We all know that much of the change that needs to happen for us to reach a stage of healing has to occur on a government and legislative level.
 Your local member of parliament is supposed to represent the views and feelings of the people in your area.
 So let them know exactly how you feel.
 Write to them; a key part of their job is reading and answering letters from their local government area.

 In order to get the best response, keep your letter polite but firm.
 Use your MP's correct title and lay your words out clearly.
-Let them know what change you want, whether it's changing the date of Australia Day or action on other social and human rights issues.
+Let them know what change you want, whether it's getting rid of so-called Australia Day or action on other social and human rights issues.
 Encourage your friends to write in too.
 The more voices, the louder the chorus.

 Like, share, comment